koochyrat/comfort2/README.md

 ```
 python3 comfort2.py
 ```
 It should automatically connect to both Comfort and Home Assistant.
-It will hold the connection to Comfort so you cannot use Comfigurator or anything that connects to Comfort.
+It will hold the connection to Comfort so you cannot use Comfigurator or anything that connects to Comfort on the specified port.
 Use Ctrl-C to exit.

 # Running as a service